ptarmiganlabs/butler-cw/README.md

 * Benefit from the extremely comprehensive tools ecosystem (monitoring, deployment etc) that is available for Docker.
 * Updating Butler CW to the latest version is as easy as stopping the container, then doing a "docker pull ptarmiganlabs/butler:latest", and finally starting the container again.

-Installing and getting started with Butler CW in Docker can look something like this:
+Installing and getting started with Butler CW in Docker can look something like this when working on MacOS.
+Windows and Linux of course looks slightly different:

 Create a directory for Butler CW.
 Config files and logs will be stored here.